GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/faq/index.md

 High-entropy UA-CH on request headers are restricted on cross-origin requests regardless of how that origin is defined on the DNS side.
-Delegation must be handled via `Permissions-Policy` for any cross-origin subresource, or obtained via JavaScript executing in the cross-origin context.
+Delegation must be handled via `Permissions-Policy` for any cross-origin subresource or obtained via JavaScript which executes in the cross-origin context.

 ## Shared storage